Blackboard

 Assignments should be read.

-Adequate means that when I ask you about the reading assignments it is obvious you have thought about them, including the questions.
+Adequate participation means that when I ask you about the reading assignments it is obvious you have thought about them, including the questions which are contained within each chapter.
+Consistently inadequate participation will lower your grade by a third of a grade.

 Outstanding participation including additional reading or other knowledge which adds to the class may raise your grade by a third of a grade.
 Thus, an A paper by an outstanding participant may receive an A+.

 Grading papers: I do not grade on a straight curve.
 The standard is subjective but in general an adequate paper with some defects will bring a "C+" or "B-", an adequate paper with no defects will bring in a "B" or "B+" a paper with original concepts and research but some defects "B+" or "A-", a publishable quality paper brings an "A".
-The only automatic F’s are for not turning in your paper at all, or for dishonesty i.e. plagiarism, or making up or altering facts or law
+As a rule, I do not give Ds but I have on very rare occasions.
+The only F’s are for not turning in your paper at all, or for dishonesty i.e. plagiarism, or making up or altering facts or law.

 Grading factors considered include: